Mikaelazzz/sistem-operasi/README.md

 # Sistem-Operasi
+## xTaskCreate
-## Task  : How do the Task No. x behaves by setting and modifying the Priority if we have the same delay and the same duration
+_Task  : How do the Task No. x behaves by setting and modifying the Priority if we have the same delay and the same duration_

 Source from : [Wokwi](https://wokwi.com/projects/394199274175749121)

+Example Code :
 ```ino
 /*
   The original code: